-The construction company organizational chart is a graphical depiction of the roles and structure within the organization.
-Using an org chart, staffs and stakeholders can clearly recognize the operational relationships and reporting structures, so that they know how does the company work.
+The construction company org chart is a graphical depiction of the roles and structure of the organization.
+Using an org chart, staffs and stakeholders can clearly recognize the operational relationships, so that they know how does the company work.

 Generally, a construction company contains basic function units including:

-Below are specific roles and responsibilities for each department:
+Below are specific roles and responsibilities of each department:

 The financial department is responsible for management of the company’s cash flow and ensuring there are sufficient funds available to meet the day to day payments.

 The H&R department is responsible for staff recruitment and training, record keeping, compensation and benefits, insurance, and employee relations